shayars4l/shayars4l/README.md

 - 👋 Hi, I’m @shayars4l
-- 👀 I’m interested in Software Engeneering
+- 👀 I’m interested in Software Engineer
 - 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on anything for me
 - 📫 How to reach me {+447859276364} Whatsapp